 Facts About Our Work in Nicaragua

-Food For The Poor has been working in Nicaragua since 1998, partnering with the American Nicaraguan Foundation (ANF).
-The charity has more than 60 active projects in Nicaragua.
+The charity has nearly 50 active projects in Nicaragua.
 Community development projects have proved successful, providing different components such as housing, water, furniture, gardens, community centers, tools and medical clinics.

-- Food For The Poor works with 21 orphanages as part of the Angels Of Hope program in Nicaragua.
-Through the Angels Of Hope program, 334 children receive shelter and an education.
+FFTP works with 18 children’s home as part of the Angels Of Hope program.
+Through the program, 288 orphaned and abandoned children receive shelter and an education.

-- There is an Agricultural Training Center in Tipitapa, Nicaragua, where local farmers are being trained in the technical aspects of farming and the proper administration of profits for the sustainability of their projects.
-They’re producing cucumbers, papayas, guavas, tomatoes, and other agricultural products as result of the alliance with Food For The Poor and ANF.
+At an Agricultural Training Center in Tipitapa local farmers are being trained in the technical aspects of farming and are learning proper administration of profits for the sustainability of their projects.
+They’re producing cucumbers, papayas, guavas, tomatoes, and other agricultural products as a result of the alliance with FFTP and ANF.

 - Greater Impact Agricultural Development has been a very successful project.
-It has helped more than 25,000 people with the planting of bean seeds, bean grain, papaya farms and greenhouses.
-Food For The Poor has converted individual farmers into Certified Bean Seed producers, authorized and supervised by the Ministry of Agriculture.
-This will create better crops and better profits, since the product is officially certified and ready to be exported.
+It has helped nearly 30,000 people with the planting of bean seeds, bean grain, papaya farms and construction of greenhouses.
+FFTP has converted individual farmers into Certified Bean Seed producers, authorized and supervised by the Ministry of Agriculture.
+This has helped to create better crops and profits.
+Nearly 80,000 participants are benefiting from these projects